dileep-reddy-aella/rails-weather/README.md

 TailwindCSS has been used for styling.
   - Hence, to run the app locally, to run the server use `./bin/dev` instead of usual `rails server` for tailwind styling to come into action.

+### Testing

+  - Uses `Rspec` gem for testing.
+  - Specs are available for controller and service objects

+## Setup

+  - After cloning the repository run `bundle install`
+  - Next Run `rails db:create`
+  - Include master.key in `config/master.key`.
+The master key will be shared in email.
+  - To run the server use `./bin/dev` instead of `rails server`.
+This is only needed for the first.